For Students with Disabilities

 Full time Onondaga students are eligible for a reduced fare Centro bus pass.
 This does not mean that all Onondaga students can or do use the bus.
 The bus does not run frequently, especially to further areas.
 Depending on the student’s class schedule and personal obligations bus transportation may not be feasible for them.
 Many ACCESS/VR staff authorize transportation monies for those students who cannot use Centro.

-What types of programs are DSO students enrolled in?
+What types of programs are OAR students enrolled in?

-What are some trends in higher education and how do they affect DSO students?
+What are some trends in higher education and how do they affect OAR students?

 a.)
 Online classes - many programs at Onondaga can now be completed totally online.

 b.)
-E-text - many students prefer their text in e-text fashion, not just DSO students.
+E-text - many students prefer their text in e-text fashion, not just OAR students.
 This trend is expected to continue.

 c.)
 More use of adaptive technology programs on campus.
 However, most incoming student arrive totally unfamiliar with adaptive technology.
 This requires the college to provide extensive training and support in its use.